A relationship with a narcissist.

-They will make you too scared to leave, either by having full control of your finances. “ you’ll not survive without me.”
-You May have even lost your job.
-Or. “ no one will ever love you like I do, as your crazy.”
-Or they’ll threaten you, so you’re too scared to do so.
-Or they’ll play the victim on.
+They will make you too scared to leave, either by having full control over your finances.
+Saying things like, “You’ll not survive without me.”
+You may have even lost your job.
+Or.
+“No one will ever love you like I do, as you’re crazy.”
+Or they’ll threaten you, so you’re too scared to leave.
+Or they’ll pull on your empathy by playing the victim on.
 “I need you to help me change.”

 As you love them and they’ll often play the victim card when needed, you’ll often want to work things out.
 Help them, talk it through, support them, even changing everything about yourself for them.

-You have a good heart and keep trying as you don’t understand that you can not help them, or that you can not save the relationship, it’ll only keep bringing you down.
+You have a good heart and keep trying as you don’t understand that you can not help them or that you can not save the relationship; it’ll only keep bringing you down.

-You know something isn’t right, you don’t know what and you may be too scared to leave.
+You know something isn’t right, you don’t know what, and you may be too scared to leave.

-You believe you are at fault for causing arguments and as the narcissist is saying things like. “ you’re not the person I met.
+You believe you are at fault for causing arguments, and as the narcissist is saying things like.
+“You’re not the person I met.
 “You’ve gained weight.”
-Or “ you don’t take care of yourself and you don’t take care of me.”
-You then begin to try even harder to please the narcissist, losing more and more of yourself, whilst they gain more control over you.
+Or “You don’t take care of yourself, you don’t take care of me.” often you are struggling with crippling depression and anxiety, as your so busy trying to please them, you are not able to take care of yourself, so you believe what they are saying to be true, not understanding that being around them is the cause to all your mental and physical health problems.
+You then begin to try even more to please the narcissist, losing more and more of yourself while they gain more control over you.

-When you get to a point you can not take any more, and speak out.
-As the narcissist sees you coming out of your trance they’ll say things like.
-“After all, I’ve done for you.”
-Or “with the state your in no one can love you, you’re lucky to have me. “ or “you are selfish.”
-Or “ we need to get you some help.”
+When you get to a point, you can not take any more and speak out.
+As the narcissist sees you coming out of your trance, They’ll say things like.
+“After all I’ve done for you?”
+Or “With the state you’re in, no one can love you, you’re lucky to have me. “ or “You are selfish.”
+Or “ We need to get you some help.”

-They might start smearing you to others about just how crazy you’ve become.
-Gaining attention and sympathy from others, and leaving you unable to get the right support once you are free.
+They might start smearing you to others about just how crazy you’ve become—gaining attention and sympathy from others and leaving you unable to get the right support once you are free.

-The narcissist starts acting differently towards you, but not the same as before,
+The narcissist starts acting differently towards you, but not the same as before.

-Then when you’ve had enough and speak up about what’s happening, you’ll be told that you are “crazy.”
+Then when you’ve had enough and speak up about what’s happening, you’ll be told that you are “Crazy.”

 You blame yourself even more.
 Becoming more and more confused.